yarnpkg/yarn/CONTRIBUTING.md

 # CONTRIBUTING

 Contributions are always welcome, no matter how large or small.
+Substantial feature requests should be proposed as an [RFC](https://github.com/yarnpkg/rfcs).
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

 ## Setup